Rounding it up

 To get you off on the right track, here are 7 simple ways for renters to save on expenses, even when it seems impossible.

 1. Figure out your spending habits

 Saving money on your expenses starts with understanding your spending habits.
 If you don’t have a good picture of what you spend money on each month, you’ll have a pretty hard time trying to cut costs.

-If you already do a lot of your spending with your KOHO prepaid Visa card, getting a grasp on your spending habits is easy.
+If you already do a lot of your spending with your KOHO prepaid Mastercard, getting a grasp on your spending habits is easy.

 When you use the app to check out your spending habits, you’ll also have access to KOHO Insights.
 These insights give you real-time information on your transactions so you can see where you spent your money and how that compares to your past spending trends.

 One you’ve got a handle on your spending habits, it’s time to get to work.